Using Humor as a Mental Toughness Tool

 I coach Hillseeker® athletes to view mental toughness not as a single quality, but as a well-developed, expansive toolkit of skills, insights, experience & practiced behaviors — Batman’s über-utility belt, so to speak.
 This toolkit of mental toughness skills is a source that can ultimately be called upon when the going gets tough during a training session, race or emergency in life.
 Let’s focus a bit today on the tool of Humor.

-As an endurance athlete and/or CrossFitter, you’re putting yourself into extremely challenging situations often, but as a matter of choice.
+As an endurance athlete, military fitness athlete, or CrossFitter, you’re putting yourself into extremely challenging situations often, but as a matter of choice.
 If you can’t laugh at the fact that you’ve chosen to introduce an incomprehensible (to most people) strain on your body and mind, then what can you laugh at?!

 So, we’ve got humor already present in the often-ludicrous nature of the challenges we seek and sign up for.
 That’s worth a laugh now and especially at the moment sand is being blasted across your face as you try to tuck even deeper into your sleeping bag at 3AM or as you jump into an icy cold body of water or start a mountain descent on a road bike in a cold rain!